 2. Press to turn on or off the actuator.
 A confirmation message similar to the following is shown.

-- 3. Press or No, and then press o. - 4.
+- 3. Press or vo to select Yes or No, and then press O - 4.
 Verify that the actuator status shown on the LCD display has been changed.

 Assets